Nineveh: Archaeology

 Carsten Niebuhr recorded its location during the 1761–1767 Danish expedition.
 Niebuhr wrote afterwards that "I did not learn that I was at so remarkable a spot, till near the river.
 Then they showed me a village on a great hill, which they call Nunia, and a mosque, in which the prophet Jonah was buried.
 Another hill in this district is called Kalla Nunia, or the Castle of Nineveh.
 On that lies a village Koindsjug."

-Excavation history
+In 1820 the site was explored and described by archaeologist Claudius Rich.
 In 1842, the French Consul General at Mosul, Paul-Émile Botta, began to search the vast mounds that lay along the opposite bank of the river.
 While at Tell Kuyunjiq he had little success, the locals whom he employed in these excavations, to their great surprise, came upon the ruins of a building at the 20 km far-away mound of Khorsabad, which, on further exploration, turned out to be the royal palace of Sargon II, in which large numbers of reliefs were found and recorded, though they had been damaged by fire and were mostly too fragile to remove.

 In 1847 the young British diplomat Austen Henry Layard explored the ruins.
 Layard did not use modern archaeological methods; his stated goal was "to obtain the largest possible number of well preserved objects of art at the least possible outlay of time and money".
 In the Kuyunjiq mound, Layard rediscovered in 1849 the lost palace of Sennacherib with its 71 rooms and colossal bas-reliefs.
 He also unearthed the palace and famous library of Ashurbanipal with 22,000 cuneiform clay tablets.
-Most of Layard's material was sent to the British Museum, but others were dispersed elsewhere as two large pieces which were given to Lady Charlotte Guest and eventually found their way to the Metropolitan Museum.
-The study of the archaeology of Nineveh reveals the wealth and glory of ancient Assyria under kings such as Esarhaddon (681–669 BC) and Ashurbanipal (669–626 BC).
+Most of Layard's material was sent to the British Museum, but some was dispersed elsewhere: two large pieces were given to Lady Charlotte Guest and these eventually found their way to the Metropolitan Museum.

-The work of exploration was carried on by Hormuzd Rassam (an Assyrian), George Smith and others, and a vast treasury of specimens of Assyria was incrementally exhumed for European museums.
+The work of exploration was carried on by Hormuzd Rassam, George Smith and others, and a vast treasury of specimens of Assyria was incrementally exhumed for European museums.
 Palace after palace was discovered, with their decorations and their sculptured slabs, revealing the life and manners of this ancient people, their arts of war and peace, the forms of their religion, the style of their architecture, and the magnificence of their monarchs.

-The mound of Kuyunjiq was excavated again by the archaeologists of the British Museum, led by Leonard William King, at the beginning of the 20th century.
-Their efforts concentrated on the site of the Temple of Nabu, the god of writing, where another cuneiform library was supposed to exist.
+The mound of Tell Kuyunjiq was excavated again by the archaeologists of the British Museum, led by Leonard William King, between 1902 and 1904.
+Their efforts concentrated on the site of the Temple of Nabu where another cuneiform library was supposed to exist.
 However, no such library was ever found: most likely, it had been destroyed by the activities of later residents.